 No. Prop guards are an optional extra ; and can purchased here

-LiPo batteries are dangerous if mistreated or abused or overcharged ! - read the section in the manual (downloaded below) fully - if you leave your LiPo connected to Phantom and the voltage drops below 3.0v per cell overnight - the LiPo Chemistry will be drastically or permanently effected in terms of capacity loss and PUFF - You must disconnect the battery after charging - Once a cell is drained below 3v chances are that battery must be disposed off - So - After flight - allow the battery to cool and then charge it as per the instructions - pay great attention to the connection and charging - never leave the room while a LiPo is charging - DO NOT charge a LiPo on a carpet or any flammable surface like a car seat or in a bedroom of a motel ! - we recommend concreted area outdoors - or 5m from any flammable items.
+LiPo batteries are dangerous if mistreated or abused or overcharged ! - read the section in the manual (downloaded below) fully - if you leave your LiPo connected to Phantom when on the ground, and the voltage drops below 3.0v per cell overnight - the LiPo Chemistry will be drastically or permanently effected in terms of capacity loss and PUFF - We strongly advise you to use 1) a pro-level digital charger 2) inflight cell-by-cell monitoring 3) a logging cell meter - 4) Store that Lithium battery at 50% charge (3.8v per cell) Never fly too long pushing your luck too far on electric power - land early at least 2 mins before VLC to save your LiPos and ensure a long life - if you go into the voltage panel and set the voltages too low, at your own risk! - then you will damage on of the cells in that LiPo - Also You must disconnect the battery after charging - Once a lithium cell is drained below 3v chances are that battery is ruined by over-drain user and must be disposed off - So - After a flight - allow the battery to cool for 15 mins -> and then charge it as per the instructions for your charger - pay great attention to the connection and charging - never leave the room while a LiPo is charging - DO NOT charge a LiPo on a carpet or any flammable surface like a car seat or in a bedroom of a motel ! - we recommend concreted area outdoors - or 5m from any flammable items.
 The battery is fully charged at 4.2v per cell - at 4.3v it will catch FIRE if over-charged !
 This warning of a charger set to the wrong charge mode(Nicad) and left un-attended.WARNING !

 Warning : Videos presented overseas DO NOT REFLECT AUSTRALIAN AVIATION LAWS - if your not sure about something you saw on a video on youTube - STOP - don't fly - call us and ask first!
 Never assume anything in RC electric Aviation - In AU -> You are 100% responsible for everything you do with an aircraft.
 As a beginner over-confidence will take you out of your depth - slow down - read the manual in full for your own benefit - build your flying skills in manual mode - walk first, then run later.
 Nobody likes to read manuals but its better to read it before you loose your aircraft than afterward.